ls1intum/Artemis/docs/dev/system-design/localvc-localci/localvc-localci-system-design.rst

 Artemis supports an integrated version control (VC) and continuous integration (CI) system.
 If you use this *local VC* and *local CI*, the architecture differs from the architecture with external VC and CI systems.
-The deployment with local VC and local CI in use (without using an external user management system) looks like this:
+The deployment with local VC and local CI (without using an external user management system) looks like this:

 .. figure:: system-design/localvc-localci/LocalVC_LocalCI_Deployment.png
    :align: center
-   :width: 600
+   :width: 800
    :alt: Local VC and Local CI Deployment

    Local VC and Local CI Deployment